stubz151/analytics-accelerator-s3/README.md

 S3SeekableInputStream s3SeekableInputStream = s3SeekableInputStreamFactory.createStream(S3URI.of(bucket, key));
 ```

-For more details on the usage of this stream, please refer to the [SeekableInputStream](https://github.com/awslabs/analytics-accelerator-s3/blob/main/input-stream/src/main/java/software/amazon/s3/analyticsaccelerator/SeekableInputStream.java) interface.
+For more details on the usage of this stream, refer to the [SeekableInputStream](https://github.com/awslabs/analytics-accelerator-s3/blob/main/input-stream/src/main/java/software/amazon/s3/analyticsaccelerator/SeekableInputStream.java) interface.

 When the `S3SeekableInputStreamFactory` is no longer required to create new streams, close it to free resources (eg: caches for prefetched data) held by the factory.